jedediyah/data/BHSdigits/README.md

 # BHSdigits

-A collection of handwritten digits, scanned as PDFs.
-Files are scanned at 600 DPI.
-Each page has been filled out by one individual.
+A collection of handwritten digits, scanned as PDFs at 600 DPI.
+Each page corresponds to an individual.

 <img height="400" alt="image" src="https://github.com/user-attachments/assets/fa167508-27c6-4dd5-a108-44ed7c219ef8" />